Teacher-droid/despondent/readme.md

 `Generate` the assets through `npm run build`

-`Launch` the "index.html" via  running a live server page.
+`Launch` the "index.html" via  running a live server page *or* using your terminal through `npm run server`

 <hr>